JoseDeFreitas/wikipedia-edits-chart/README.md

 [^3]: Wikipedia is available in [many languages](https://meta.wikimedia.org/wiki/List_of_Wikipedias).
 Wikimedia uses a combination of standards to define the language codes.
 Here is a [list of language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for you to know.
+If you choose to translate the text, the target language will be the one of the Wikipedia project you chose; if, for example, you chose to see your edits in the Wikipedia in italian, the text will appear in italian (if the translation exists).